 Strength and Power

-Any test which requires jumping (vertical jump), lifting body weight (chin ups, push ups), complex movements (sit ups) or rapid change in direction (agility tests) would not be suitable for obese or very overweight subjects.
-To measure leg strength you may wish to perform a 1RM seated leg press, and for upper body strength a wall push up test or repetition max bench press may be suitable.
+Any test which requires jumping (vertical jump), lifting body weight (chin ups, push-ups), complex movements (sit ups) or rapid change in direction (agility tests) would not be suitable for obese or very overweight participants.
+To measure leg strength you may wish to perform a 1RM seated leg press, and for upper body strength a wall push-up test or repetition max bench press may be suitable.

 You may wish to conduct some of the range of health tests available, as it is important to see the improvements in health as that would be the long term goals of most fitness training programs for the obese.